Geometric characterizations of inner uniformity through Gromov hyperbolicity: Introduction

-The Gromov hyperbolicity is a concept introduced by Gromov in the setting of geometric group theory in 1980s \cite{Gr87, Gr99}.
-Loosely speaking, this property means that a general metric space is ``negatively curved", in the sense of the coarse geometry.
-The concept generalizes a fundamental property of the hyperbolic metric, which has a constant negative Gaussian curvature.
-Unlike the Gaussian curvature, which is dependent on the two-dimensional surface theory, the concept of the Gromov hyperbolicity is applicable in a wide range of metric spaces.
-Because much of the classical geometric function theory can be built on the study of the geometry of the hyperbolic metric (see, e.g., \cite{beardon-minda}), it is hardly surprising that there are many connections to the generalizations of the other concepts originating from the classical function theory as well.

-Indeed, since its introduction, the theory of the Gromov hyperbolicity has been found numerous applications, and it has been, for example, considered in the books \cite{Bo91, BH99, BBI01, CDP90, GH90, Ro03, Sh91}.
-Initially, the research was mainly focused on the hyperbolic group theory (see, e.g., \cite{GH90}).
-Recently, researchers have shown an increasing interest in the study of the Gromov hyperbolicity from different points of view.
-For example, geometric characterizations of the Gromov hyperbolicity have been established in \cite{BB03, KLM14}.
-Furthermore, the close connection between the Gromov hyperbolicity and quasiconformal deformations has been studied in \cite{Her06}.
-The Gromov hyperbolicity of various metrics and surfaces has been investigated in \cite{Bo06, Ha06, MM99, RT06}.
-For other discussions in this line see, for example, \cite{BS, BK15, HLV07, Vai10, We08}.
+Gromov hyperbolicity is a concept introduced by Gromov in the setting of geometric group theory in 1980s \cite{Gr87}.
+Since its introduction, Gromov hyperbolicity has found numerous applications, and it has been, for example, considered in the books \cite{BH99, BBI01, CDP90, GH90, Ro03, Sh91}.
+Initially, it was mainly studied from the point of view of the hyperbolic group theory (see, e.g., \cite{GH90}).
+Recently, geometric characterizations of Gromov hyperbolicity have been established in \cite{BB03, KLM14}, the connection between Gromov hyperbolicity and quasiconformal deformations has been studied in \cite{Her06}, and the Gromov hyperbolicity of various metrics and surfaces has been investigated in \cite{Bo06, Ha06, MM99, RT06}.
+For other discussions in this line, see, for example, \cite{ BS, BK15, BH20,HL21, HLV07, Vai10, We08}.